Chaos Calls 01: Learning Visit

 Joe asks, “Do you always train with live blades?”

 “No, most training is done with wooden or bamboo swords.
 But we do some training with live blades to fine tune control, since the practice swords don’t move exactly the same as a real sword.”
-He nods.
+Joe smiles at me.

 We spend a few minutes with Tora attacking me with both swords while I use my knife and sword to counter her attacks.
 After she’s gone through each of the usual attacks, and added a couple of the new ones I’ve taught her, I start to attack using new moves which give me the maximum opportunity to use the knife to my advantage.